What are Trigunas?

 However, its energetic vibration, which is slow and thick, also stabilises and focuses.
 It is the exhalation that calms and steadies.
 In asana practice it grounds the feet and helps to balance.

-Shaking your hands as you lift your arms overhead several times will get Tamas unstuck, and so will a few rounds of Sun Salutations or Kapalabhati Pranayama.
-Ayurvedic practitioners suggest staying away from tamasic foods, such as meat, garlic, onions, and breads as well as leftovers and choosing fresh local fruits and vegetables, minimally prepared.
+By shaking your hands as you lift your arms overhead several times will get Tamas unstuck, and also, a few rounds of Sun Salutations or Kapalabhati Pranayama will help.
+Ayurvedic practitioners are suggested to stay away from tamasic foods such as meat, garlic, onions, breads, as well as leftovers.
+Furthermore, choosing fresh local fruits and vegetables and preparing them with minimal heating is important.

-Rajas is the most active of the gunas, if unbalanced it can be associated with some negative
+Rajas is the most active of the gunas, and when it is unbalanced, it can cause some negative

 – Workaholic